jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - fzf:
   - draw in a given rectangle, we handle full screen or not before calling sfzf
 - log:
+  - when a log level is not enabled, we can alias it to :
   - for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
 Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
 Show them how to output as json!
   - Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
 Remove createPrintFunction on SIGWINCH.
 - progress: